mateonunez/ait/README.md

 The E2E tests will:

 - Connect to your Qdrant collections (_github_repositories_collection_ and _spotify_tracks_collection_)
-- Generate embeddings for test prompts
+- Generate embeddings for test prompts using mxbai-embed-large
 - Perform similarity searches
-- Generate responses using Ollama (qwen3:latest)
+- Generate responses using Ollama (gpt-oss:20b)

 ### 🌐 Gateway & Connectors